SimonLab/rustNotes/book.md

 # Intro

-Notes from the Rust book.
-Allow to remember the main ideas and concept
+Notes from the Rust book, describe main ideas and concepts.

 # Basics

 name with ! at the end are macros: println!(...)
 What is a macro in rust?
-Metaprogramming is done with macro in rustl Rust is an expression oriented language and most of the things are expressions.
+Metaprogramming is done with macros in rustl Rust is an expression oriented language and most of the things are expressions.
 The ; mean the end of an expression.